ismh16/PCBA-Dataset/README.md

 Data augmentation data is available in [Baidu Netdisk](https://pan.baidu.com/s/1cxNSv6g9Uax3Uu9XECYddw?pwd=l3bd) code = l3bd.

 ## Cite
-Please cite our paper while using the dataset
+Please cite our paper while using the PCBA-DET dataset
 ## About
 ### Size
 we have 4000 photos